 Maipú | Overall Very Disappointing

-Many of the backpacking circuit come here to rent bikes to get to as many bodegas as possible.
+Many on the backpacking circuit come to Maipú to rent bikes, to hit up as many bodegas as possible.
 Mr. Hugo Bike Rental is across the street from the bus stop.
 It is a less expensive area and some bodegas are even free.
 Reservations are preferred, but not typically necessary.

-What You Won’t Be Told: The Maipú wine region looks very industrial, it’s not pleasing to the eye.
+The Maipú wine region looks very industrial, it’s not pleasing to the eye.
 Plan on cycling on busy roads with lots of traffic and limited scenery.
 Basically, we got there, walked around a bit, and headed back to Mendoza.
 No thanks!

 We took a local bus using our Airbnb host’s pass (4,50 pesos per person, USD 0.50) with the plan to enjoy lunch at Pie de Cuba and tour a few wineries nearby.
 Also, we chose to walk and not to bike, although most people do.
 We decided not to because 1) we were more so looking for a quality lunch experience and 2) it was so hot that it just didn’t seem fun at the time.